salexzee/Easify/README.md

 ##FINAL NOTES

 The website portion of this uses AngularJS so if things look a little odd in your forked version, it's because you need to run it in some sort of server.
 If you're using [Brackets](http://brackets.io/) as your text editor, you should be good if you hit the preview button from website/index.html.

+Some methods in this README are only accessible in the current development version and will be identified.